rootstrap/blog/.github/PULL_REQUEST_TEMPLATE.md

 ---

+#### :file_folder: Categories

+Add categories for the post (Department, Technology, etc).
+For example: `Web/Backend/Mobile/Product/Marketing/Devops/QA`, `React/Python/Rails/Node/iOS/Android`, etc.

+---
 #### :mag: Keywords:

-List the keywords that can be used to search for this post.
+List the keywords/tags that can be used to search for this post.
-Remember to also tag the issue with the corresponding categories.

 ---